hapostgres/pg_auto_failover/docs/quickstart.rst

 initialize and manage a replicated PostgreSQL service.
 We’ll install the binary with the operating system package manager.

-Now we'll connect to the monitor, node A, and node B in parallel and install
-pg_autoctl:
+Now we'll install the pg_autofailover package on all nodes.
+It will help us run and observe PostgreSQL with the ``pg_autoctl`` command.

 .. code-block:: bash

-  for node in monitor a b
+  for node in monitor a b app
   do
   az vm run-command invoke \
      --resource-group ha-demo \